 Introduction to Data Mining Cluster Analysis

 Data Mining Clustering analysis is used to group the data points having similar features in one group, i.e. the data is partition into the set of groups by finding the similarity in the objects in the useful groups by different available methods (such as Density-based Method, Grid-based method, Model-based method, Constraint-based method Partition based method, and Hierarchical method).
-Due to this feature it is widely used in research for recognizing patterns, image processing, data analysis.
+This feature is widely used in research for recognizing patterns, image processing, and data analysis.

 What is Cluster Analysis?

-As discussed above the intent behind clustering.
-It is a methodology in which in the area of Machine Learning and Artificial Intelligence abstract objects are converted into classes containing similar types of objects.
-For example, in a shop having a customer database, we can cluster customers into groups and target selling products on the basis of what likes and dislikes exist in that group.
-Or maybe in streaming, we can group people in different clusters and recommend movies on the basis of what taste a person has on the basis of which cluster he or she falls.
+As discussed above, the intent behind clustering.
+It is a methodology in which, in Machine Learning and Artificial Intelligence, abstract objects are converted into classes containing similar types of objects.
+For example, in a shop having a customer database, we can cluster customers into groups and target selling products based on what likes and dislikes exist in that group.
+Or maybe in streaming, we can group people in different clusters and recommend movies based on what taste a person has based on which cluster they fall.

-In cluster analysis, we try to first partition the set of data into groups by finding the similarity in the objects in the group and then if required assign a label to it.
-The main advantage of clustering is that it tries to single out useful features in the dataset and uses them to distinguish different groups and due to this reason, it is adaptable to changes as well.
-In a cluster analysis, we would like to look into keeping in mind distinctions between sets of clusters so that to fully apply the meaning of cluster analysis in data mining.
+In cluster analysis, we try to first partition the set of data into groups by finding the similarity in the objects in the group and then, if required, assign a label to it.
+The main advantage of clustering is that it tries to single out useful features in the dataset and uses them to distinguish different groups.
+Due to this reason, it is adaptable to changes as well.
+In a cluster analysis, we would like to keep in mind distinctions between sets of clusters to apply the meaning of cluster analysis in data mining fully.

-- Exclusive vs non-exclusive: In an exclusive cluster, we would have data points in a particular cluster only, whereas in non-exclusive the data point can belong to two or more clusters at the same time.
+- Exclusive vs non-exclusive: In an exclusive cluster, we would have data points in a particular cluster only, whereas in non-exclusive, the data point can belong to two or more clusters simultaneously.

-- Fuzzy vs Non-Fuzzy: In a Fuzzy level of clustering the data points belongs to all clusters with a weight between 0 to 1 and all the weight should add up to 1.
+- Fuzzy vs Non-Fuzzy: In a Fuzzy level of clustering, the data points belong to all clusters with a weight between 0 to 1, and all the weight should add up to 1.
 This is also known as probabilistic clustering.
 In a non-fuzzy, it is the opposite, where a data point belongs to one particular cluster.

 - Partial vs Complete: During partial, we would like to cluster only a part of data for various business reasons.